Explore Vietnam With Wildland Trekking

 The primary hot and wet season occurs between July and August.
 Most of Vietnam during this time experiences consistently hot and humid weather, which is perfect for tropical-loving adventurers.
 Keep in mind that very heavy rains typically accompany this heat, especially in the central highlands and northern regions.
 Therefore, trekking and hiking can be challenging during this time due to poor road conditions and tough hiking weather, both due to the heavy rains.

 December to March is a relatively stable time, weather-wise, to visit Vietnam.
 Most of the country is drying out after the heavy rains of summer, and the temperatures will be noticeably cooler, making for a more comfortable travel experience.
 Take note, however, that the northern mountains typically experience chilly weather during this time, so pack layers.
-While the country may be relatively quiet in December, rest assured that that will change in late January to early February when Tet kicks off.
+While the country may be relatively quiet in December, rest assured that that will change in late January to early February when Tet, the Vietnamese Lunar New Year celebration, kicks off.

 Spring and Autumn